docknetwork/api-docs/source/index.html.md

 You can run Dock API collection in Postman by simply follow the steps below:
 * Download Postman [here](https://www.postman.com/downloads/).
 * Download our API collection [here](https://github.com/docknetwork/api-docs/blob/main/Dock%20API.postman_collection.json).
-* Open and Login to your Postman account.
 * Import Dock Collection in Postman with our API collection that you have downloaded previously.
 For the detail instructions to import the json file, please refer [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).
 * Login to [Dock API console](https://console.api.dock.io/).
 * Enable the **Test mode** in your API console.